 Global inflation is well above recent levels and global interest rates have risen in an effort to curb inflation.
 The impact of inflation on the Company's business operations was seen throughout fiscal 2022 and continued to adversely affect our business in fiscal 2023, mainly through rising store labor costs.
 However, we continue to take mitigating actions, such as select strategic price increases on highly sought-after products, and leveraging distribution costs.
-We expect the inflationary pressures experienced thus far in fiscal 2023 to continue throughout the rest of fiscal 2023, specifically through wage increases but also anticipate a reduction of freight costs compared to the prior year.
+We expect the inflationary pressures experienced thus far in fiscal 2023 to continue throughout the rest of fiscal 2023, specifically through wage increases.
 We continue to monitor the impact of inflation on our business operations on an ongoing basis and may need to adjust our prices further to mitigate the impacts of changes to the rate of inflation during 2023 or in future years.
 Future volatility of general price inflation and the impact of inflation on costs and availability of materials, costs for shipping and warehousing and other operational overhead could adversely affect our financial results.
-Inflationary pressures may be exacerbated by higher transportation costs due to war and other geopolitical conflicts, such as the current Russia-Ukraine conflict and tension between China and Taiwan.
-We cannot provide an estimate or range of impact that such inflations may have on our future results of operations.
+Inflationary pressures may be exacerbated by higher transportation costs due to war and other geopolitical conflicts, such as the current Russia-Ukraine conflict, tension between China and Taiwan, and the Israel-Hamas conflict.
+We cannot provide an estimate or range of impact that such inflation may have on our future results of operations.
 However, if we are unable to recover the impact of these costs through price increases to our guests, or if consumer spending decreases as a result of inflation, our business, results of operations, financial condition and cash flows may be adversely affected.
-In addition, ongoing inflation in product costs may result in lower gross margin rates due to the need to maintain higher inventory reserves.
+In addition, ongoing inflation in product costs may result in lower gross margin rates if we elect to maintain higher inventory reserves to mitigate anticipated higher costs.